-READ MORE: Ayurveda & Brain Health With Dr. Akil Palanisamy, 10 Bad Habits You’ve Gotten Into
+READ MORE: 10 Bad Habits You’ve Gotten Into

 Eat foods which are helpful to protect memory.
 The brain is highly susceptible to oxidative damage because of its high metabolic load.
 Foods rich in antioxidants like berries (blueberries, strawberries), broccoli, carrots and tomatoes are full of antioxidants and protect brain health as you age.1,2

 Other nutrients which are help protect memory are omega-3 fatty acids.
 Food sources of omega-3’s include salmon, flax seeds, krill, chia, kiwi fruit and walnuts.
 Curcumin found in turmeric as well as flavonoids from cocoa, green tea, ginkgo, citrus fruits and dark chocolate are also beneficial.
 Consume these in moderate amounts.